internship experience to learn about

 - Where you found out about our internship (Recruiting Website, Friend, Facebook, Twitter, etc.)

-- What internship project/position you are applying for
+- What internship project/position most interests you and why

 Thank you for your interest in our team!